smithphil88/gower-fields/TESTING.md

 ## User Stories

-The following screenshots evidence the how the site has synced up with the user stories.
+The following screenshots evidence how the site has synced up with the user stories.

 ## First Time User